Avoid getting scammed by the fake "Windows Alert & Warning"

 The appearance of "Windows Alert & Warning" scam on Mozilla Firefox browsers (GIF):

-Text presented in this variant's pop-up window:
+Text presented in the pop-up window of this variant:

 Windows Alert & Warning